dominuszagare/dominuszagare-knowledge-base/docs/STM32/intro.md

 Registers to a programer are nothing more than some address in memory.
 To find that address we have to consult a memory map inside a reference manual that contains a lot of useful information on integrated systems of the microcontroler.

+**Refrence manual can be downloaded from documentation tab in the STM32 Target selector.**

 ![RegisterMap](../img/register_map_stm32F401.png)

 Inside the reference manual we also find detail instruction on what each bit inside each register does.